Want to learn more about some of the sustainability topics we introduce in our C3 Leadership Training?

 This Center for Neighborhood Technology program helps people manage flooding and drought in their communities.
 They do this through home assessments, community organizing, and policy and advocacy work.

-- Chicago Recycling Guide and the Chicago Recycles: The Complete Video
+- Chicago Recycling Guide

 - Circular Economy